PhoenixVX/golden-age-wiki/minecraft/blocks_and_items.md

 | 158 | Dropper | tile.dropper | 1.5 (13w03a) |

 ## Items

 > [!NOTE]
 > In vanilla, item IDs are always shifted up by 256 when they are registered. (e.g. `20` -> `276`)
 > This way, blocks and items can share the same ID system.

+> [!NOTE]
+> Before Indev 20100110, items were referenced by their index in the item texture atlas rather than by IDs.

 | ID | Item | Translation key | Introduced in |
 | --- | --- | --- | --- |